aabbtree77/adast/README.md

 ## Precision

-The loss of precision has two sources of different nature: (i) cumulative/catastrophic precision loss, and (ii) constant bias which can be alleviated.
+The loss of precision can happen in two distinct ways: (i) as a cumulative/catastrophic precision loss, and (ii) as a constant bias which can be alleviated.

 The first category includes the single most critical parameter of this system, i.e. the distance traveled per encoder impulse, in microns (MPS).
 This value must be known precisely, otherwise the error will accumulate in time.
 The encoder specification states that MPS=40mu, but we do not know its deviation and whether the original system has not been corrected in code, via some precision/laser measurement which we cannot perform.